libsndfile/libsamplerate/docs/api_misc.md

 **data_in** array and the number of frames generated in the **data_out** array respectively.
 These values are for the current call to **src_process** only.

-## Auxillary Functions
+## Auxiliary Functions

-There are four auxillary functions for converting arrays of float data to and from short or int data.
+There are four auxiliary functions for converting arrays of float data to and from short or int data.
 These functions are defined as:

 ```c